The troubled nation of Zefra needs your help!

 ICFZ operations will have met their objectives once a sufficiently secure environment has been established in which:

 Britain has agreed to accept responsibility as the Lead Nation of the coalition forces (Combined Joint Task Force Zefra or CJTF Z).
-The Netherlands agreed to provide the deputy commander of the military force, and significant resources for the components of CJTF Z. Australia, Canada, New Zealand, Britain, and the Netherlands have agreed to provide military forces and civilian police forces.
-Small elements, generally civilian police, medical and logistics components (with no combat capability), have been offered by Singapore, Philippines, and India.
-France and Spain have agreed to provide other elements of national power, but because of previous involvements in the area neither of them will contribute ground forces.
-Both of these countries and Russia, which has also agreed to be a member of ICFZ, will limit provision of support to the strategic level.
-The United States will not provide combat forces to the coalition, but has offered selected resources for surveillance, intelligence, and reconnaissance (filtered as required for coalition consumption).
-The US has also offered to back-stop coalition forces should they run into significant problems.
-However, China has objected that such an offer violates the conditions of the China-US agreement at the Security Council that led to China abstaining rather than vetoing the UN initiative.
+Australia, Canada, New Zealand, and Britain have agreed to provide military and civilian police forces.
+France, Spain, and the United States of America have agreed to provide other elements of national power, but because of previous involvements in the area none of them will contribute ground forces.
+These three countries and Russia, which has also agreed to be a member of ICFZ, will limit provision of support to the strategic level.

 Daloon has indicated it may provide limited support if requested.
 However Daloon is very sensitive over its colonial past and the presence of foreign troops in the country is highly distasteful to most citizens.
 The Daloon government has, thus, restricted the number of foreign personnel they will allow inside Daloon and has also restricted foreign personnel to remain on their assigned bases except for transiting to Zefra to accomplish their military mission.